 CBD may be stepping up from the black market, but it faces new challenges as it begins to embrace the work involved in running a legal business.
-This is where it relies on the benefits and ease that they can get from technology.
+This is where it relies on the benefits and ease they can get from technology.

 The Roots of Confusion